shubham1008042/Respberry-Pi3/AWS.md

 14.Choose the policy you created (MyIotPolicy) and choose Attach.

-Create and Activate a Device Certificate:
+Step 2: Create and Activate a Device Certificate:

 1.Choose Create certificate.